ncoevoet/ChanTracker/README.md

 It works with any version of supybot, vannila, limnoria etc

 BUGS & FEATURES requests can be reported on https://github.com/ncoevoet/ChanTracker or in private message to niko, on chat.freenode.net

-TODO :

-    CIDR masks support
-    handling of quieted/banned/unvoiced(when channel is +m) users messages to logChannel when channel has mode +z, without flooding with flooder's messages